akshayk122/Customer-FAQ-assistant/README.md

 ## 🗃️ Add Your FAQ Files

-You don’t need to code anything.
+You don't need to code anything.

 1. Open the `data/` folder.
 2. Drag and drop any `.docx`, `.pdf`, `.csv`, `.txt`, or `.json` file.